Ghanaian Content Strategist Shares Legit Ways Workers Can Access Car Loans Locally

 In the video, she listed three institutions and also shared some of the terms she claimed were attached to their processes.

-The first on her list was Autocheck.
-She said the platform offers car loans and may require applicants to be employed.
+The first on her list was Autocheck, stating that the platform offers car loans and may require applicants to be employed.

 The second institution she mentioned was Glostar Motors, which she described as a work and pay option.

-Florence said applicants may need to be salaried workers earning not less than GH¢1,500 net monthly salary.
+Florence said applicants may need to be salaried workers earning not less than GH¢1,500 net monthly salary to utilise this service.

-She added that both private and government workers could qualify.
-She also stated that a valid driver’s licence, police report, and guarantors may be required.
+She added that both private and government workers could qualify, with a valid driver’s licence, a police report, and guarantors likely required.

-The third institution she named was Luichie Empire Transport.
-According to Florence, this option does not require a down payment.
+The third institution she named was Luichie Empire Transport, which usually does not require a down payment.

-However, she noted that interested drivers would need to go through an interview and screening process.
+However, she noted that interested drivers would need to go through an interview and screening process with this particular platform.

 Her video has since attracted attention from social media users, especially young Ghanaians who are eager to own cars but are careful about where they put their money.